LaurinZubler/sa-documentation/chapters/research.typ

 #global.paragraph(
   "Use of AR in Sailing",
   [
     The utilization of Augmented Reality in a maritime context has garnered limited scientific attention.
 However, Dr. Francesco Laera and his team at the Polytechnic University of Bari are playing a pivotal role in this niche area, primarily through their foundational research.
+The three design prototypes for Augmented Reality interfaces are building a foundation for the scenarios developed in this thesis.

     All the studies conducted to date underscore the effectiveness of augmented reality in sailing applications.
 User studies indicate that AR interfaces can significantly enhance reaction times and overall user experience during sailing.
 For beginners, Augmented Reality offers an intuitive means to grasp the fundamentals of sailing, while for seasoned sailors, it provides valuable assistance in navigation and boat handling.

-    #global.todo("prototpys somehow erwähnen")
-    #global.todo("abstract: ar has potential")
   ]
 )

 #global.paragraph(
   "Component Types",
   [
-    The component types of Augmented Reality application on ship bridges ... lots variations

-    - can not be directly adopted into sailing.
-    - sailing different cockpits.
-    - the protoype of laera display in the sky,

-    // which for sailing
-    #global.todo("campare types from large bridge ships to sailing")
+    Many component types used in Augmented Reality applications on ship bridges are not well-suited for sailing applications, primarily because they obstruct the user's view.
+The only component type that can be effectively adapted for sailing is the annotation system.

+    One innovative concept not yet fully explored in these applications is the display of information in the sky.
+As observed in other studies, this approach seamlessly integrates information with the natural surroundings, improving both the usability and safety of navigational aids.
   ]
 )

 #global.paragraph(
   "AR Technology",
   [
-    The development of head mounted Augmented Reality displays is still in its early stages and current displays do not meet the requirements of the nautical environment they are exposed to while sailing.
-    With further advances in this technology, this problem will likely be solved in the future.
+    The development of head-mounted Augmented Reality displays is currently in its early stages, and existing models do not yet meet the demands of the nautical environment encountered in sailing.
+Challenges such as exposure to water, sunlight, and the dynamic motion of a boat present significant hurdles.
+However, as this technology continues to advance, it is anticipated that these challenges will be addressed and overcome in the future.
+This progress will likely lead to Augmented Reality displays that are fully equipped to handle the unique conditions of the maritime setting.
-    // bis dann was machen?
-    #global.todo("gpt")
   ]
 )